Murshidabad violence: Protests and violence

+Murder of Chandan Das and his father, Hargobind Das

-On 12 April, a violent muslim mob attack resulted in the deaths of two members of the same family, Hargobind Das and his son Chandan Das, when their residence was targeted.
-According to the SIT report, the Islamists broke down the main door, dragged out Chandan Das and Hargobind Das, and struck them with an axe in the back; a man reportedly stood guard until they died.
+On 12 April, a violent attack by a mob resulted in the lynching and deaths of a father, Hargobind Das, and his son Chandan Das, when their residence was targeted.
+According to the Special Investigation Team (SIT) report, the attackers broke down the main door, dragged out Chandan Das and Hargobind Das, and struck them in the back with an axe; a man reportedly stood guard until they died.
 The report also noted that in some attacks, the mob cut off the water supply to prevent fires from being extinguished.
-It stated, "The islamists have burnt all the clothes in the house with the kerosene oil and the woman of the house had no clothes to cover her body."
+It stated, "The Islamists have burnt all the clothes in the house with the kerosene oil and the woman of the house had no clothes to cover her body."
 A 17-year-old, Izaz Ahmed Sheikh, also died after being shot during the unrest.
-Following violent protests and communal unrest, over 400 Hindu people, including women and children, fled from areas like Dhulian, Suti, and Shamsherganj in Murshidabad district.
+Following violent protests and communal unrest, over 400 Hindus, including women and children, fled from areas like Dhulian, Suti, and Shamsherganj in Murshidabad district.
 They reportedly crossed the Bhagirathi River and took shelter at schools in Malda district, where local authorities provided temporary relief.

-The violence resulted in total three fatalities and injuries to more than ten individuals.
-Over 274 people were arrested and 60 FIRs are lodged in connection with the unrest.
-Authorities imposed Section 144 of the Criminal Procedure Code in affected areas, restricting public gatherings, and internet services were suspended to prevent the spread of rumors.
+The violence resulted in a total of three fatalities and injuries to more than ten individuals.
+Over 274 people were arrested and 60 FIRs were lodged in connection with the unrest.
+Authorities imposed Section 144 of the Criminal Procedure Code in affected areas, restricting public gatherings, and internet services were suspended to prevent the spread of rumours.

 Response

 Following the outbreak of violence in Murshidabad, the Government of West Bengal took several measures to restore order.
 The state administration deployed additional police personnel to the affected areas and temporarily suspended internet services in parts of the district to prevent the spread of misinformation.
-Chief Minister Mamata Banerjee appealed for calm and stated that The Waqf (Amendment) Act, 2025, which had triggered the protests, would not be implemented in West Bengal.
+Chief Minister Mamata Banerjee appealed for calm and stated that the Waqf (Amendment) Act, 2025, which had triggered the protests, would not be implemented in West Bengal.

 The Calcutta High Court directed the deployment of central forces, including units of the Border Security Force (BSF), to assist in maintaining law and order.
 The court also sought a status report from the state government regarding the steps taken to control the situation.

+In December 2025, a district court in Murshidabad convicted 13 persons in the murder of father and son duo Harogobind Das and Chandan Das, who were hacked to death by a mob during communal violence in April 2025.
+The court sentenced all 13 convicts to lifetime imprisonment for the lynching of Chandan Das and his father at Jafrabad village in Samserganj region of Murshidabad, while also directing the state government to pay ₹15 lakh as compensation to the victims’ family.